 None of this should be taken to mean that the restrictions themselves are unimportant, of course.
 It would be bad for a project to encourage people to commit in areas where they're not qualified.
 Furthermore, in many projects, full (unrestricted) commit access has a special corollary status: it implies voting rights on project-wide questions.
 This political aspect of commit access is discussed more in the section called “Who Votes?” in Chapter 4, Social and Political Infrastructure.

-Every commit to the repository should generate an email showing who made the change, when they made it, what files and directories changed, and how they changed.
-The email should go to a special mailing list devoted to commit emails, separate from the mailing lists to which humans post.
-Developers and other interested parties should be encouraged to subscribe to the commits list, as it is the most effective way to keep up with what's happening in the project at the code level.
-Aside from the obvious technical benefits of peer review (see the section called “Practice Conspicuous Code Review”), commit emails help create a sense of community, because they establish a shared environment in which people can react to events (commits) that they know are visible to others as well.
+The most common form of commit notifications is just to have a mailing list that developers or any interested party can subscribe to, and send an email to that list for each commit or push.
+This is a special mailing list devoted to commit emails, separate from the mailing lists to which humans post.
+Developers should be encouraged to subscribe to the commits list, as it is the most effective way to keep up with what's happening in the project at the code level.
+Aside from the obvious technical benefits of peer review (see the section called “Practice Conspicuous Code Review”), commit emails help create a sense of community, because they establish a shared environment in which people can react to events that they know are visible to others as well.

-The specifics of setting up commit emails will vary depending on your version control system, but usually there's a script or other packaged facility for doing it.
-If you're having trouble finding it, try looking for documentation on hooks (or sometimes triggers) specifically a post-commit hook hook.
-Post-commit hooks are a general means of launching automated tasks in response to commits.
-The hook is triggered when a given commit finalizes, is fed all the information about that commit, and is then free to use that information to do anything—for example, to send out an email.
+Whether your project should use an email list or some other kind of subscribable notification forum depends on the demographics of your developers, but when in doubt, email is usually a good default choice.
+The specifics of setting up notifications will vary depending on your version control system, but usually there's a script or other packaged facility for doing it.
+If you're having trouble finding it, try looking for documentation on hooks (or sometimes triggers) specifically a post-merge hook or post-commit hook hook.
+These hooks are a general means of launching automated tasks in response to receiving changes.
+The hook is fed all the information about the merge, and is then free to use that information to do anything—for example, to send out an email.